 Nuts used to have a bad reputation for being high calorie and high fat, therefore avoided to prevent gaining weight.
 These days, however, nuts have returned to the spotlight for being the nutrition powerhouses.
 Numerous studies have indicated that nuts have many health benefits and do not contribute to weight gain.
 (Source) As a vegetarian, I love nuts because they are an easy way to add a little more protein to my diet.
 Plus, I am all about incorporating healthy fats and nuts are loaded with them!
+They can also help to lower LDL-cholesterol.
 At breakfast, I may sprinkle some walnuts on my oats, snack on almonds in afternoon, or spread some peanut butter on an apple to include in my lunch.
 (Peanuts are technically a legume, but they have a very similar nutrient profile to nuts so I include them here.)
 Let’s take a quick look at just why nuts are so good for you…

 1. High in fiber: A serving of almonds can have up to 3.5 grams of fiber.
 Fiber is important for gut health as well as lowering cholesterol.

 2. High in protein: Just 1/4 cup of walnuts had 5 grams of protein and almonds 7 grams.
 The protein combined with fat contributes to nuts high satiety factor.

 3. High in healthy fats: Nuts are chock full of fats such as monounsaturated and polyunsaturated (in almonds, peanuts) which help lower LDL-cholesterol or omega 3 fatty acids (in walnuts), known to help prevent inflammation.